What is a Trust?

 What is a Revocable Living Trust?

-A Revocable Living Trust is used to describe a Trust that has certain characteristics—the most obvious being that it’s revocable—meaning that the person that established the trust and change their mind at any time and undo the trust completely.
+There are many different types of trusts.
+One of the most commonly used is the Revocable Living Trust (also known as RLT or Living Trust).
+A Revocable Living Trust is used to describe a Trust that has certain characteristics—the most obvious being that it’s revocable—meaning that the person that established the trust can change their mind at any time and undo the trust completely.
+Let's assume that the fancy words "your assets" just mean "your stuff."

 Other Common Characteristics of a Revocable Living Trust